What is a PMI Payment on a New York City Mortgage?

 Lender-paid (LPMI)

-Keep in mind, however, that this type of insurance cannot be canceled.
+However, remember that this type of insurance cannot be canceled.

-A plus side is that your monthly payments may still be less than when making monthly PMI payments and you may qualify to borrow more.
+A plus side is that your monthly payments may still be less than when making monthly PMI payments, and you may qualify to borrow more.

 Single premium PMI (SPMI)